 A long sleeve shirt with a vest or t-shirt underneath is plenty.
 In the mornings it might be a little chilly so take a pull-over or fleece with you.
 Waterproof jacket is very important, again if not for the rain, then for the nettles.

 As an extra precaution against nettles, should you encounter any, we suggest that you to take a pair of gloves with you for the trek.
 Garden gloves with a rubber or protective layer or leather.

 HAT AND SUNBLOCK

 When the sun comes through, you do feel it.
 Where you find the Gorillas might not necessarily be under a tree canopy.

-At Sabyinyo Silverback Lodge we do understand the importance of traveling lite as guests often do a safari elsewhere during the same holiday and therefore your luggage has a weight restriction of around 15kgs (34lbs) on the smaller planes, so therefore we do provide backpacks, gators and gloves for your convenience.
+At Sabyinyo Silverback Lodge we do understand the importance of traveling light as guests often do a safari elsewhere during the same holiday and therefore your luggage has a weight restriction of around 15kgs (34lbs) on the smaller planes, so therefore we do provide rain jackets, backpacks, gators and gloves for your convenience.